shehreendheda/katacoda-scenarios/continuous-profiling/step3.md

 9. Under **Instrument your application**, build the code snippet to automatically instrument your Java application.
 Set the **Service name** to `movies-api-java`, the **Environment name** to `staging`, and enable all three of **Automatically Inject Trace and Span IDs into Logs**, **Tracing Without Limits**, and **Continuous Profiling**.

-    In the editor on the right, open the Gradle build file by clicking this command `dd-continuous-profiler-dash2021/build.gradle`{{open}}.
+    In the editor on the right, open the Gradle build file by clicking this filename: `dd-continuous-profiler-dash2021/build.gradle`{{open}}.

     The code block below includes the code snippet you built in to **Instrument your application**.
 Click the code block to add the provided arguments as `applicationDefaultJvmArgs` under `build.gradle` on **line 25**: